chunyuanY/twitter_politics_public/README.txt

 THAT'S IT

-If you have any questions, my email is max_fowler@brown.edu
+If you have any questions, my email is max_fowler at brown dot edu

 Goodluck!